Pronton2001/learnOpenCV/Chapter3.md

 Sum:126.34
 ```

-* In the second example, 2 given pointeses to both inputs arrays,2 matrices are supllied in the `my_planes` array
+* In the second example, 2 given pointeses to both inputs arrays,2 matrices are supplied in the `my_planes` array

 * `it.size`: indicates the size(# of elements) of each plane

-> [!WARNING]
-> I should run these lines of code to get in more detail

 #### Accessing Array Elements by Block

-* ` m2 = m.row(3); ` means to creata a new array header m2, and to arrange its data pointer, *step* array, and so on, such that it will access the data in row 3 in m.
-If you modify the data in m2, you will be modifying the data in m
+* ` m2 = m.row(3); ` means to create a new array header m2, and to arrange its data pointer, *step* array, and so on, such that it will access the data in row 3 in m.
+This is very helpful that `if you modify the data in m2, you will be modifying the data in m`, which use can easy to change the original matrix using its blocks such as rows, columns, submatrix(Rect), ...

 * In compared to the later mention method `CopyTo()`, the main advantage of a new array that accesses part of an existing array, the **TIME REQUIRED** is `fast` and `independent` of the size of either the old or new array